realraum/pseudonymous_voting/README.md

 # pseudonymous_voting r3 tries online voting with a low degree of privacy

 - Right during CoViD19 we have a general assembly.
-- Some members which to vote anonymously even if a trused online voting system cannot exist
+- Some members wish to vote anonymously, even if a trused online voting system cannot exist

 So we try a bad approximation of somewhat private online voting